avaneev/a5hash/README.md

 transformation, which also yields collisions.

-However, one should consider the probability of BM happening on practical inputs. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means only purely random input can trigger BM with an expected probability.
-Textual, sparse, or otherwise structured inputs have a negligible chance of BM happening: they form an implicit sieve which makes many states completely resistant to BM.
+However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means only purely random input can trigger BM with an expected probability.
+Textual, sparse, or otherwise structured inputs have a negligible chance of BM happening: they form an implicit sieve which makes many seeds completely resistant to BM.
 In this case, the expected linear probability of arbitrary input match to a seed should be multiplied by independent probability of not matching due to sieve.

 When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), for an attaker it is